-Complete the 22-Plan: (0-15 points)

-Applicants are required to complete a 22-PLAN on the "new" template for ATP Cycle 4 as part of the Plan application.
+Complete the 25-Plan: (0-15 points) Applicants are required to complete a 25-Plan.

-If the applicant failed to follow all directions for filling out the 22-PLAN, the evaluator should not give full points for this sub-question and should use their best judgment to choose the score they feel best represents the information given.
+If the applicant failed to follow all directions for filling out the 25-Plan, the evaluator should not give full points for this sub-question and should use their best judgment to choose the score they feel best represents the information given.